 Good to know

-German brand Puma has been in the footwear industry for close to 100 years.
+The German brand, Puma has been in the footwear industry for close to 100 years.
 The shoe manufacturer traces its roots from the Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory) that was founded in 1924 in the small town of Herzogenaurach.